-To begin the application process, select the "Apply" button and electronically submit the following documents by March 31, 2025.
+Click here to begin the application process.
+Select the "Apply" button and electronically submit the following documents by September 30, 2025.

-- Letter of interest addressing qualifications for the position. - Current curriculum vitae (CV) or resume - Names of three professional references including their email address and telephone numbers.
+- Letter of interest addressing qualifications for the position. - Current curriculum vitae (CV) or resume. - Names of three professional references including their email address and telephone numbers.

 Incomplete or late applications will not be considered.
-Emailed and mailed applications will not be accepted.
+Emailed or mailed applications will not be accepted.
 Please redact any personally identifiable information (i.e., Social Security number, date of birth, marital status, country of origin) from any documents submitted.

-Inquiries may be sent to Dr. Lisa Frank, Search Committee Chair at franklic@ccsu.edu.
+Inquiries may be sent to Dr. John Day Tully, Search Committee Chair, at tullyj@ccsu.edu.

-Compensation and Emplyee Benefits
+Compensation and Employee Benefits

-The Dean is compensated at the Executive 2 salary level in accordance with the CSCU Human Resources Policies for Management and Confidential Professional Personnel.
-This position is eligible for an additional 10% market range adjustment.
+The Dean is compensated at the Executive 2 salary level in accordance with the CSCU Human Resources Policies for Management and Confidential Professional Personnel with an an annual salary range of \$165,083 - \$206,353.

-The State of Connecticut and Central Connecticut state University are proud to offer its employees competivie wages and a wide range of fringe benefits including voluntary and supplemental benefits.
+The State of Connecticut and Central Connecticut State University are proud to offer its employees competitive wages and a wide range of fringe benefits including voluntary and supplemental benefits.

-Fringe benefits include: paid personal leave, vacation leave and sick leave accruals; medical, dental, and prescription plans; group life insurance; retirement; retiree health care, tuition waiver for employee and eligible dependents at any of the Connecticut State Universities (Central, Eastern, Southern or Western) as well as an array of voluntary and supplemental benefits such as Deferred Retirement Compensation plans, Dependent Care Assistance and Medical Flexible spending accounts, long term and short term disability plans.
+Fringe benefits include: paid personal leave; vacation leave and sick leave accruals; medical, dental, and prescription plans; group life insurance; retirement; retiree health care, tuition waiver for employee and eligible dependents at any of the Connecticut State Universities (Central, Eastern, Southern or Western), as well as an array of voluntary and supplemental benefits such as Deferred Retirement Compensation plans, Dependent Care Assistance and Medical Flexible spending accounts and long term and short term disability plans.
 For more detailed information, please visit Central Human Resources.